HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 ### Cipher suites

 Within TLS there are a number of cipher suites that can be used with varying levels of security.
-The best ciphers support [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) key exchange, meaning even if the server keys are compromised, old traffic that used those keys cannot be decrypted.
+The best ciphers support [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) key exchange, meaning even if the server's keys are compromised, old traffic that used those keys cannot be decrypted.

 In the past, newer versions of TLS added support for newer ciphers but rarely removed older versions.
 This is one of the reasons TLSv1.3 is more secure as it does a large clear down of older ciphers currently.
 The popular OpenSSL library only supports five secure ciphers in this version–all of which support forward secrecy.
 This prevents downgrade attacks where a less secure cipher is forced to be used.